sagemath/trac_to_gh/Issue 2840.md

 # Issue 2840: notebook -- remove ALL unused javascript from js.py and DOCUMENT every single function

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2840

 Original creator: was